Philosophy Summer Seminar in Athens

 This year’s PSSA has three parts.
 In the first part of the seminar we will read works by Plato, Aristotle, Descartes, Locke, Hume, Wittgenstein, Davidson, Anscombe, and contemporary philosophers of action and knowledge.
 In the second part John Hyman will give lectures on his book.
 And in the third part students will present their own work.

 The seminar meets daily for a total of 60 contact hours.
 It is highly intensive and is designed so as to immerse students in the state of the art research in the field and give them resources which will enable them to apply to graduate school.
 The readings will be demanding and students will be expected to engage with them in class.
 Thus, a prior exposure to analytic philosophy will be necessary.
 Students will be responsible for presenting readings to the class and for writing one 15-20 page research paper of publishable quality under the guidance of the instructor.

 The seminar will take place at the campus of College Year in Athens, CYA in the archaeological center of Athens, Greece.
-The campus is located by the ancient river Ilissos and the Panathenaic Stadium and right across from the Acropolis hill.
+The campus is located by the ancient river Ilissos and the Panathenaic Stadium and within walking distance to the Acropolis hill.

 On site classes: The seminar will visit and hold classes in the archaeological sites of Plato’s Academy and Aristotle’s Lyceum.

 Suggested Optional Conference Attendance: Students will have the option to attend an international conference on Reflection and Non-Positional Self-Consciousness at the University of Patras with John McDowell, Jim Conant, Adrian Haddock, Matt Boyle and Sebastian Roedl among others.
 (June 19-21).

 N.B: Students will have the chance to explore the city of Athens and the nearby islands in their free time.

 ApplicationsThe deadline for application has been extended to April 28, 2017.
 Applicants will be notified by May 2, 2017.